Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 For the example above you would expect an overlaid version of the 20 interpolated geometries.

-NOTE: Move all the overlay geometries into another folder (i.e. overlaid_geos) and use the following bash command to delete the '-overlay' from the file name.
+NOTE: Make a directory for the overlaid geometries (i.e. `overlaid_geos`) and ove all the overlay geometries into this folder and use the following bash command to delete the '-overlay' from the file name.
 ```
 for i in *; do mv "$i" "${i%%-overlay.xyz}.xyz"; done
 ```

 # Step 4: Wigner Sampling
-1. seperate.py - python scripts that separates the Wigner sampled geometries.
+1. seperate.py - python scripts that separate the Wigner sampled geometries.
 2. wigner-{filename}.300.0.xyz - an xyz file that contains all the geometries generated from the Wigner sampling.

 How to run: